chanzuckerberg/cellxgene-census/api/python/cellxgene_census/tests/README.md

 You can also combine them, e.g.,

-> pytest -m 'not live_corpus' --expensive
+> pytest -m 'not live_corpus' --expensive --experimental

 # Acceptance (expensive) tests